SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Shresth.md

 * Whenever a new format is decided to be supported for time_string, we can easily extend this by registering a new function to convert_time.
 This will prevent the previous problem of complex nested conditionals.

-* Special care would have to be taken for cases such as tuple which can mean differently for `parse_time` and AstroPy time like in the case (2018,3,3) and (‘2018-03-03’, ‘2018-03-04’).
+* Special care would have to be taken for cases such as tuple which can mean differently for `parse_time` and AstroPy time like in the case (2018,3,3) and (‘2018-03-03', ‘2018-03-04').
 Similar cases might arise for string regex where discussion would be needed for deciding how the new `parse_time` should interpret the time string.

 * Another change here is that, time_format parameter is removed from parameters and instead, `format` parameter for AstroPy would be used as a more generic term for the  `astropy.time.Time` object created.
 The user can also specify Time scale, location, precision and all the parameters that the Time object supports which would be passed on from **kwargs of `parse_time` to  `astropy.time.Time` at object creation.

 The next subpart of this implementation would be to write tests that make sure that newer functionality of `parse_time` work properly.
-This would include tests related to time formats that weren’t supported earlier, time scales, cases where there might be ambiguity between old `parse_time` behaviour and newer results.
+This would include tests related to time formats that weren't supported earlier, time scales, cases where there might be ambiguity between old `parse_time` behaviour and newer results.
 Furthermore, we need to add documentation explaining the newer features as well as changes in API so as to assist user in making the transition.

 **Part 2 : Making rest of the SunPy to work with AstroPy Time**